LAP-Tutorials/mechamancer/README.md

 ## Introduction

 Mechamancer is a collection of scripts designed to automate and enhance various mechanical tasks.
 Whether you're a hobbyist or a professional, these scripts can help streamline your workflow.

+## WARNING

+Don't run scripts in termux on your windows, linux, or mac terminal.
+They are meant to be run on termux only.
+This applies to all of the other scripts that can be found.

 ## Installation